Follow This Old House online:

 Does homeowners insurance cover roof replacements?

-If your roof was damaged by a covered event like a storm and needs a replacement, your homeowners insurance may cover part or all of the replacement cost.
+If your roof was damaged by a covered event like a storm and needs a replacement, your homeowners insurance may cover all or part of the replacement cost.
 Learn about your insurer’s claim process and ensure you get full value without “cash” deals that can void warranties.

 How We Determined Roof Replacement Pricing

 Our team developed a calculator to help homeowners like you estimate the cost of a new roof by analyzing your home size, location, and materials.
-To further provide the most accurate and current pricing for a roof replacement, we collected cost estimates from three sources: an industry cost analysis, consumer surveys, and contractor tools.
+To provide you with accurate and current roofing costs, we used estimates from three sources: an industry-wide cost analysis, a nationwide consumer survey, and contractor pricing tools.
 This helps to ensure a comprehensive view of both national and local pricing.

 The prices shared in this guide represent the national average for installing a new roof, based on our research at the time of publication.
 Actual costs may vary depending on factors such as your location, roof size, chosen material, and project scope.